Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: Introduction

 \subsection{Notations}

-In this paper, we use the following notations unless otherwise stated. \begin{itemize} \item Bold capital letter, bold lower case letter and curlicue font are used to denote array, vector and set respectively. $|\cdot|$ is used to represent the cardinality of a set or the length of a vector;
+In this paper, the following notations are used unless otherwise stated. \begin{itemize} \item Bold capital letter, bold lower case letter and curlicue font are used to denote array { (refers to a multidimensional structure)}, vector { (refers to a one-dimensional structure)} and set respectively. $|\cdot|$ is the length of a vector or the cardinality of a set;